Martchus/tageditor/README.md

         * Binaries are signed with the GPG key [`B9E36A7275FC61B464B67907E06FE8F53CDC6A4C`](https://keyserver.ubuntu.com/pks/lookup?search=B9E36A7275FC61B464B67907E06FE8F53CDC6A4C&fingerprint=on&op=index).
 * Windows
-    * for binaries checkout the [release section on GitHub](https://github.com/Martchus/tageditor/releases)
+    * for binaries check out the [release section on GitHub](https://github.com/Martchus/tageditor/releases)
         * Windows SmartScreen will likely block the execution (you'll get a window saying "Windows protected your PC");
           right click on the executable, select properties and tick the checkbox to allow the execution
         * Antivirus software often **wrongly** considers the executable harmful.
 This is a known problem.
 Please don't create